Continuing Education Unit Workshops

 All Module 1-7 procedures.
 (Diploma and SP2 procedures will be discussed with students who have completed these.)

-Utilising either Mind Body Bowen or Bowen in Practice workshop material, a client’s session is individualised for them.
+Utilising either Mind Body Bowen or Mind Body Bowen in Practice workshop material, a client’s session is individualised for them.

 Please note that while Mind Body Bowen and Bowen in Practice are not part of the nationally recognised training, they are Bowtech-accredited and eligible for Continuing Education points with Bowen Association Australia.